Hostile Takeover

 “It might help?”

-She turned around and continued to tour.
+She turned around and continued the tour.
 Muttering, she said, “Unbelievable.
 I’m being told to open up by a drone who hasn’t even shared their serial designation.”

 “Oh.
 Um.
 You can call me, uh, Uz—” They stopped.
 Botched synthesis?
-J’d noticed they were prone to stuttering.
-Finally, as if figuring something out, they said, “U.”
+J’d noticed they were quite prone to stuttering.
+Finally, as if figuring something out, they said, “U?”

 J narrowed her eyes.
 “Serial Designation U sounds like a bad joke.”
 Her stare remained on the short drone.
 Still J struggled to fully discern their appearance through busted optics.
 “But I suppose I don’t need to change what I call you, then.
 Let’s finish this tour.
 U, follow me.”